Kubernetes RBAC is an efficient role-based authorization method used to provide granular access to resources in a Kubernetes cluster.

 Following are some of the best RBAC tools to audit permissions based on different languages and user interfaces.

 KubiScan is a Python-based RBAC tool for scanning risky permissions in a Kubernetes cluster.
 The tool has to be executed within the Master node and then it can be run directly from the terminal to give a list of risky permissions.
-Kubiscan can be used to find risky Roles, ClusterRoles, RoleBindings, ClusterBindings, Subjects, Pods, and even Container.
+Kubiscan can be used to find risky Roles, ClusterRoles, RoleBindings, ClusterBindings, Subjects, Pods, and even Containers.

 Krane by Appvia is a Ruby-based Kubernetes RBAC static analysis and visualization tool.
 It can be run both locally as a CLI or in a CI/CD pipeline.
 Moreover, it can also work as a standalone service within a Kubernetes container.
 Krane gives the feature to analyze RBAC permissions through faceted tree and graph network views.
 It also gives alerts for any risky permissions through its Slack integration.